flutter/website/src/release/breaking-changes/new-color-scheme-roles.md

 ## Summary

-New color roles in `ColorScheme` include seven tone-based surfaces and containers, and twelve accent colors for primary, secondary and tertiary groups.
+New color roles in `ColorScheme` include seven tone-based surfaces and containers, and twelve accent colors for primary, secondary, and tertiary groups.
 This update deprecates three existing color roles: `background`, `onBackground`, and `surfaceVariant`.
 The `ColorScheme` constructed by the updated `ColorScheme.fromSeed` method now generates different values compared to the